 You are required to submit an essay (approximately 1,000 words) describing your academic and professional background, your career goals, and how the program will help you achieve your goals.

 Your essay should contain only true information and your own, original writing.
 Your essay should be typed on a computer, saved electronically, and uploaded to the application (please do not scan a printed essay).
 If you include a quote or text written by any other person or published in any printed or online format, you must surround the copied text in quotation marks (") and indicate the original source of the text.
 CMU Australia utilises several methods to identify plagiarised and falsified content in uploaded documents.
 Submission of false or plagiarised material as part of the application for admission may result in automatic denial of admission to any degree program.

-Video Essay or Video Interview (Optional)
+Video Interview (Optional)

 We are happy to now offer an automated, online video interview to all applicants as a preferred alternative to submitting the optional video essay, particularly for non-native speakers of English.